vbuchara/alurakut/README.md

 # 👩‍💻 Technologies

-This project was developed using ReactJS and NextJS, using libs like Styled-components.
-I have used Typescript for this project too.
+This project was developed using ReactJS and NextJS, using libs like Styled-components, and integrated with DatoCMS for information storage.
+I also have used Typescript for this project.

 <div align="center">